-- Completion of 30 hours or more of course work with a minimum GPA of 2.00; - Completion of Introduction to Criminal Justice (CRJS 1003) with a minimum grade of C; - Filing the required application for admission form to the program with the program coordinator; - Securing the approval by the program coordinator; - Assignment of an academic advisor from the program; and - Filing the approved application to the program form with the Registrar's office.
+- Completion of 30 hours or more of coursework with a minimum GPA of 2.00; - Completion of Introduction to Criminal Justice (CRJS 1003) with a minimum grade of C; - Filing the required application for admission form to the program with the program coordinator: - Securing the approval by the program coordinator; - Assignment of an academic advisor from the program; and - Filing the approved application to the program form with the Registrar's office.

-The bachelor's degree in Criminal Justice offers students a common core of course work and a choice of two emphasis areas: Law Enforcement and Legal.
+The bachelor's degree in Criminal Justice offers students a common core of coursework and a choice of two emphasis areas: Law Enforcement and Legal.

-In addition to the appropriate general education program, students must complete the major's prerequisites, core requirements and program electives, must select one of its emphasis areas (Law Enforcement or Legal), and must complete the requirements for that area.
+Along with the general education program, students must complete the major's prerequisites, core requirements and program electives, must select one of its emphasis areas (Law Enforcement, Legal), and must complete the requirements for that area.